Manas-Phal/AppDev_Lab/Exp8_TallyCounter/README.md

 ### Steps Followed

-1.✅ Project Initialization
+1.**✅ Project Initialization**
-  Created project with Kotlin support
+  - Created project with Kotlin support
-  Waited for Gradle to sync and resolved all dependencies Installed API 36 (Android 14) via SDK Manager
+  - Waited for Gradle to sync and resolved all dependencies
+  - Installed API 36 (Android 14) via SDK Manager
-  ✅ UI Design (activity_main.xml)
+2.**✅ UI Design (activity_main.xml)**
-  Used a vertical LinearLayout for base layout
+  - Used a vertical LinearLayout for base layout
-  Added a TextView to display the counter value
+  - Added a TextView to display the counter value
-  Added three buttons: Increment (+), Decrement (-), Reset Aligned and spaced buttons using a horizontal LinearLayout Applied color-coded button styles and large font sizes Added margin, padding, and background styling
+  - Added three buttons: Increment (+), Decrement (-), Reset
+  - Aligned and spaced buttons using a horizontal LinearLayout
+  - Applied color-coded button styles and large font sizes
+  - Added margin, padding, and background styling

-2. ✅ Logic Implementation (MainActivity.kt)
+3. **✅ Logic Implementation (MainActivity.kt)**
-Connected UI elements via findViewById()
+   - Connected UI elements via findViewById()
-Declared counter as an integer variable
+   - Declared counter as an integer variable
-Implemented click listeners for:
+   - Implemented click listeners for:
-Increment Button: Adds 1
+   - Increment Button: Adds 1
-Decrement Button: Subtracts 1
+  - Decrement Button: Subtracts 1
-Reset Button: Sets counter to 0
+  - Reset Button: Sets counter to 0
-Displayed Toast messages for each action
+  - Displayed Toast messages for each action
-Used setTextColor() to update counter color dynamically Used onSaveInstanceState() and onRestoreInstanceState() to preserve state on rotation
+  - Used setTextColor() to update counter color dynamically
+  - Used onSaveInstanceState() and onRestoreInstanceState() to preserve state on rotation

 ## 🌟 Part 2: Extended Counter App (State, UI, UX)